-The Federal Rules don't define what is "relevant," but the generally accepted definition is that matter is deemed relevant when it has any tendency to make a fact more or less probable.
+The Federal Rules don't define what is "relevant," but the generally accepted definition is that matter is deemed relevant when it has any tendency to make a fact probable.
 Information may be relevant even when not admissible as competent evidence, such as hearsay or documents of questionable authenticity.